Fault Tolerance by Construction: Faults on Circuits

 \subsection{Detecting and Correcting Faults}

 Fault-tolerant quantum computing involves encoding circuits with redundancy so that faults can be detected and corrected.
 This includes performing Pauli measurements that, in an ideal fault-free scenario, have predetermined outcomes.
-These redundant measurements help detect faults --— when the outcomes differ from expectations, it indicates something went wrong.
+When their outcomes differ from expectations, it indicates that something went wrong.

 Following \textcite{gidneyStimFast2021}, we define: \begin{definition}[Detecting sets] A \emph{detecting set} is a set of measurements whose parity of the measurement outcomes in the fault-free case is predetermined. \end{definition}